Curry Reserve Water Park

 Wonderful Water Play

 The water play space gives options for children of all abilities and families to exercise and socialise and features wheelchair accessible play equipment.
-Change facilities including an adult change hoist, waterproof wheelchairs and storage will be included as part of the new amenities building with the construction to commencing in autumn 2019.
-The current amenities will remain open for use throughout the summer season.
+Change facilities including an adult change hoist, waterproof wheelchairs and storage opened in Autumn 2019.

 Water will be heated at the site to extend the season from just the summer school holiday period to include spring and autumn holidays.
 This is a first for Sydney!